 Finally, toss in the chopped crispy pork belly.
 Season with calamansi juice, liquid seasoning, oyster sauce, and salt and pepper to taste.
 Continue to stir fry until the pork is fully coated, and the sauce has reduced slightly, about 3-5 minutes.

-Serve over a sizzling plate greased with 1-2 tbsp of butter.
-Top with red onions, green onions, chili peppers, and a fried egg.
-Enjoy!
+Serve over a sizzling plate greased with 2 tbsp of butter.
+Top with a freshly-cracked egg, red onions, green onions, and chili peppers.

 Cooking Tips